National Cancer Institute

 Hypnosis is a trance-like state that allows a person to be more aware and focused and more open to suggestion.
 Under hypnosis, the person can concentrate more clearly on a specific thought, feeling, or sensation without becoming distracted.

-- See the Psychosocial Interventions for Distress section in the PDQ health professional summary on Adjustment to Cancer: Anxiety and Distress for more information about using hypnosis to relieve pain.
+- See the Psychosocial Interventions for Distress section in the PDQ health professional summary on Adjustment to Cancer: Anxiety and Distress for more information on a study about hypnosis used to relieve stress before surgery.

-- See the Exercise section in the PDQ patient summary on Fatigue for more information about how qigong is being studied in cancer-related fatigue.
+- See the Exercise section in the PDQ patient summary on Fatigue for more information about how qigong is being studied in fatigue related to cancer.

 Studies have shown that religious and spiritual values are important to most Americans.
 Many patients with cancer rely on spiritual or religious beliefs and practices to help them cope with their disease.
 For healthcare providers, spiritual or religious well-being are sometimes viewed as an aspect of complementary and alternative medicine.